dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 1. Create sentence `.csv` files.
 Run the CLI `src/text_classif/cli/raw_text2csv.py` with glob "DoD[DIM]*.json".
 This will write a `<doc-id>_sentences.csv`, _e.g._, `DoDD_1000.20_sentences.csv` for each
-matching document to a specified output directory.
+matching document, to a specified output directory.

-2. We'll need to randomly sample a subset of the sentences, so first `cat` these files into one file, _i.e._,
+2. We'll need to UAR sample a subset of the sentences, so first `cat` these files into one file, _e.g._,
     ```
     cat *sentences.csv > your/output_path/big_sentence_file.csv
     ```

-3. Shuffle, and select *n* samples, _e.g._, for 2,500 sentences:
+3. Next, shuffle and select *n* samples, _e.g._, for 2,500 sentences:
     ```
     sort -R big_sentence_file.csv | head -2500 > rnd_2500_my_big_sentences.csv
     ```